Name: Buzz Bishop

 And the list of events he has participated in and the money raised shows just that.
 He has travelled to Easter Island (2009), Rio (2010), Reykjavik (2003 and 2012), Edinburgh (2013), Bermuda (2015) and will once again join the team in Australia in 2016.

 He has managed to fit in training and fundraising for events alongside his work as a radio show host and blogger – all while raising two children.
 He manages by combining all his worlds together.
 “People who become self-publishers, there is an opportunity to do promotions for brands and get paid.
 Many people do that.
-I saw that as an opportunity to do it for the CDA, as in-kind donations for Team Diabetes.”
+I saw that as an opportunity to do it for Diabetes Canada, as in-kind donations for Team Diabetes.”

 Buzz gets the brands that he works with to put the money right into his donation account.
 He described it as “a part time job for Team Diabetes.”
 For the team, his contributions as a media champion, all-star, ambassador and friend have meant so much.
 Thanks to Buzz for using his role in the media to do so much for people living with diabetes in Canada.